SimonDataLab/Climate-Change-Slovakia/README.md

 ![Temperature Trend Animation](results/temperature_trend.gif)

-The animation demonstrates how temperatures have risen, with colors intensifying as temperatures increase over time.
+The animation demonstrates how temperatures' 10-year moving averages have moved over time, with the red curve representing specific 10 year period and grey representing past periods.

 Below is the final iteration (2014-2023) from previous animation showing by how much the temperature increased in each month compared to cummulative average: